byuccl/bitrec/fuzzer/readme.md

 A similar examination of the `run_snapshot.py` program will show what tile types can be fuzzed in the Ultrascale and Ultrascale+ families.

 ### 2.2.1 Run Snapshot Arguments
+By default, `run_snapshot.py` will fuzz the basic tile types and nothing else.
+From the arguments below it can be seen that there are parameters to prevent this (maybe you already did it previousoy) and also to fuzz the extended tiles or do PIP fuzzing.
 <pre>
-parser.add_argument('--family',default="spartan7")      # Selects the FPGA architecture family
-parser.add_argument('--part',default="DEFAULT")         # Selects the FPGA part - family's default part is chosen if no part is given
-parser.add_argument('--tilegrid_only',default="0")      # 1: Only runs the tilegrid generation for the part 0: Run both database and tilegrid generation
-parser.add_argument('--extended',default="0")           # 1: Runs fuzzer on the extended set of tiles 0: only runs on the basic tiles
-parser.add_argument('--tile',default="NONE")            # NONE: Runs all tiles, or will run only the single named tile
+parser.add_argument('--family',default="spartan7")      # Selects the FPGA architecture family parser.add_argument('--part',default="DEFAULT")         # Selects the FPGA part - family's default part is chosen if no part is given parser.add_argument('--tilegrid_only',default="0")      # 1: Only runs the tilegrid generation for the part 0: Run both database and tilegrid generation parser.add_argument('--basic',default="1")              # 1: Runs fuzzer on the basic set of tiles 0: doesn't run on the basic tiles parser.add_argument('--extended',default="0")           # 1: Runs fuzzer on the extended set of tiles 0: only runs on the basic tiles parser.add_argument('--pips',default="0")               # 1: Runs fuzzer on pips 0: dont run pip fuzzer parser.add_argument('--tile',default="NONE")            # NONE: Runs all tiles, or <TILE_NAME> Will run only the single tile
 </pre>

 ### 2.2.2 Explanatory Notes on BEL Fuzzing
 - Every fuzzer run is family and part specific, so everything will be generated under a family and a part folder, in this case `artix7/xc7a100ticsg324-1L`.
 - Fuzzer data will be stored in the `data` folder.
 Every run of the fuzzer will create a new sequentially named folder, starting at `0000`.
 These files within the `0000` folder have the syntax of `specimen_number.TILE_TYPE.SITE_INDEX.SITE_TYPE.BEL.PRIMITIVE.extension`.
 - The next tile will have its results placed into `0001` and so on.
-- The fuzzer will attempt to place all possible primitives on every site-type bel combination.
-As it does this it will generate a collection of designs, each represented by a bitstream (.bit) file.
+- The fuzzer will attempt to place all possible primitives on every site-type/BEL combination.
+As it does this it will generate a collection of designs (specimens), each represented by a bitstream (.bit) file.
-- The .ft files are the textual representation of each design (specimen).
+- The .ft files are the textual representation of each such design.
 The .bit file is the bitstream for the design, and the .pkl file containes a Python pickled array of two elements, containing the combination of the .ft and .bit files, but on a per-tile basis.
 - The .tcl files are the scripts generated by the fuzzer and which are run by Vivado to generate all of the specimen designs within the folder.
 - The .tile files are the specimens that are specific to solving for the tilegrid - designs whose differences are limited to a single column in the device.
 - The checkpoint designs are the placed and routed designs and are located in the `checkpoints` folder.
 - The `db` folder contains the final output of the fuzzer with one JSON file per tile type.
-- The `vivado_db` folder contains several databases used by the fuzzer.
+- The `vivado_db` folder contains several files used by the fuzzer.
-   - `init.dcp` - This is the "initialized" state of the FPGA for the targeted part.
-The fuzzer will open this checkpoint as opposed to recreating a new empty design for speedup purposes.
+   - `init.dcp` - this is the "initialized" state of the FPGA for the targeted part.
+The fuzzer will open this checkpoint as opposed to re-creating a new empty design for speedup purposes.
-   - `bel_dict.json` - this contains a dictionary of all tile types, their sites and respective site types, all BELs and their respective properties.
+   - `bel_dict.json` - this contains a dictionary of all tile types, their sites and respective site types, and all BELs and their respective properties.
    - `primitive_dict.json` - this contains a list of every primitive with all cell properties and their possible values.
-   - `tile_dict.json` - This contains a dictionary of every tile type, their sites and respective site types, and what primitives are placeable in every bel.
-Additionally, all cell pins are shown with their respective bel pins.
+   - `tile_dict.json` - This contains a dictionary of every tile type, their sites and respective site types, and what primitives are place-able on every BEL.
+Additionally, all cell pins are shown with their respective BEL pins.
-   - `tilegrid.json` - This contains a dictionary of every tile, and all grid coordinates, and bitstream address information.
+   - `tilegrid.json` - this contains a dictionary of every tile, all grid coordinates, and bitstream address information.
 This is the important file for bitstream->netlist purposes.
 - The final bitstream database (such as that found in `bitrec/byu_db`) consists of two things: (1) all the .json files from the `artix7/xc7a100ticsg324-1L/db` directory and (2) the `tilegrid.json` file from the `artix7/xc7a100ticsg324-1L/vivado_db` directory.